|Top Previous Next|

 Generating SPICE Files using HORIZONS

-HORIZONS is an on-line solar system data and ephemeris creation service that provides access to key solar system data and flexible production of highly accurate ephemerides for solar system objects (460192 asteroids, 2992 comets, 169 planetary satellites, 8 planets, the Sun, L1, L2, select spacecraft, and system barycenters).
+HORIZONS is an on-line solar system data and ephemeris creation service that provides access to key solar system data and flexible production of highly accurate ephemerides for solar system objects.
 HORIZONS is provided by the Solar System Dynamics Group of the Jet Propulsion Laboratory.

 Connecting to HORIZONS